Family Friendly Activities While Visiting Warsaw

 Warsaw is a city that has plenty to offer to visitors and locals alike.
 If you are traveling with a family, you won’t want to miss out on many of the truly outstanding options that big cities provides it will feel a lot more affordable.

-Another thing to note is that the history in Warsaw is horrific and only by visiting the city and going through the museum and memorials we had a better picture of what truly had happened there during the war years and after under the Soviet regime.
-It was eye opening to us as adults and an opportunity to talk to our daughter about the sad past.
+Another thing to note is that the history in Warsaw is horrific and only by visiting the city and going through the museum and memorials we had a better picture of what truly had happened there during the war years under the Germans, and after under the Soviet regime.
+It was eye-opening to us as adults and an opportunity to talk to our daughter about the sad past.

 But on top of the history lesson you will find a vibrant city with friendly people and delicious food, which felt safe and welcoming (btw, check my tips for easy city trip with kids).